a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

 ## Do a text-only design

+Doing a text-only design to helps us clarify the order and content of a page.

 ### What to do

 We can write out the design in text before opening up our favorite design tool (like [Sketch](https://www.sketch.com/) or [Figma](https://www.figma.com/) or [Adobe XD](https://www.adobe.com/products/xd.html)).
 Start by making a numbered list with pen and paper, or in a text editor.